sass-mq/sass-mq/README.md

     $mq-static-breakpoint: desktop;

     // If you want to display the currently active breakpoint in the top
-    // right corner of your site during development, set this to 'true'.
+    // right corner of your site during development, add the breakpoints
-    $mq-show-breakpoints: true;
+    // to this list, ordered by width, e.g. (mobile, tablet, desktop).
+    $mq-show-breakpoints: (mobile, mobileLandscape, tablet, desktopAd, desktop, wide);

     @import 'path/to/mq';
     ```